 - Book Reviews and Catalogs: Registered borrowers learn about new books added to the collection through two bimonthly publications, Talking Book Topics and Braille Book Review.
 These are available in large print, recorded or braille format.

-Follow the link to the COVID-19 and GLASS: Updates page.
+Follow the link to the COVID-19 and GLS: Updates page.
 We will place any new information on this page.

 Donating to GLS

-Our page on how to donate to GLASS details how to contribute by check or online.
+Our page on how to donate to GLS details how to contribute by check or online.